-Fig. 10 shows the time behavior of the phase field mean and the energy for a spinodal decomposition with a resolution of $128 \times 128 \times 128$ .
-We find that the mean is preserved within 3-4 digits and the energy decreases monotonically (and smoothly) throughout the entire computation as required by (40).
+Figure 10 shows the time-behavior of the phase field mean and the energy for a spinodal decomposition with a resolution of $128 \times 128 \times 128$.
+We find that the mean is preserved within 3 to 4 digits and the energy decreases monotonically (and smoothly) throughout the entire computation as required by (40).

-4.3.
-2D and 3D phase separation and pattern formation in a channel under shear
+4.3 2D & 3D Phase Separation and Pattern Formation in a Channel under Shear

-We consider phase separation (spinodal decomposition) of a density-matched binary fluid mixtures in a channel under shear.
+We consider phase separation (spinodal decomposition) of a density-matched binary fluid mixture in a channel under shear.
 As we will see, linear shear plays a crucial role in the morphology and evolution of the patterns.
-The initial conditions are a random perturbation around the uniform concentration $\phi = 0$ .
-Figs. 11(a) and (b) show 2D results at two shear rates with the top lid and bottom lid moving horizontally in opposite directions.
+The initial conditions are a random perturbation around the uniform concentration $\phi = 0$.
+Figure 11(a) and Figure 11(b) show 2D results at two shear rates with the top lid and bottom lid moving horizontally in opposite directions.
 The shear rate is defined as $sr = U_c/h$ where h is the distance between the two plates.

-Since we impose a fixed geometry, $sr \propto U_c$ .
-Thus, to change the shear rate we need to change Pe, Re and Ca as they all contain $U_c$ .
-The flow in Fig. 11(b) has five times the shear rate as that in Fig. 11(a).
+Since we impose a fixed geometry, $sr \propto U_c$.
+Thus, to change the shear rate we need to change Pe, Re and Ca as they all contain U_c .
+The flow in Figure 11(b) has five times the shear rate as that in Figure 11(a).
 We notice that after a transient stage characterized by the formation of patterns in the mixture under the influence of the Cahn-Hilliard term (spinodal decomposition), the domains get elongated into long layers against their intrinsic surface tension instabilities.
 Moreover, the patterns formed in the early stage are quite different when the shear velocity increases, and the number of layers in the late stage increases when the shear rate is higher.
 This behavior is in accordance with experiments reported in [36] and simulations in [9].